 The Student Support Services (Title IV) unit provides personalized assistance to increase the retention and graduation rates of an enrolled group of students meeting specific eligibility requirements.
 These services include assistance in career guidance, personal counseling, transfer counseling with campus visits, workshops, tutoring, help in completing the financial assistance application process, and social, educational and/or cultural activities and events.
 All first generation, low income or disabled students are encouraged to contact the Student Support Services staff for additional information concerning these services and eligibility requirements.
 The Director's office is located at Williamson Campus, Room 108.
-The phone number is 304.236.7646.
+The Director can be contacted by phone at 304.236.7646.